-The simplest difference to work out is the difference between Geisha and Geiko.
-A Geisha or Geiko is a woman trained in the art of music, singing and dancing.
-The difference is where they come from.
-In Kyoto, these women are called Geiko whilst in Tokyo they are known as Geisha.
-However don’t be too embarrassed if you forget the difference, Geisha is a widely accepted term.
+They both wear the kimono, have the complicated hairstyle, and iconic white makeup with red lips.
+The only difference between them is where they come from.
+In Kyoto, these women are called geiko whilst in Tokyo, they are known as geisha.
+However, don’t be too embarrassed if you forget the difference, as geisha is a widely accepted term.